Hospice of Wichita Falls to conduct volunteer training

 After training, each volunteer can choose the area that best fits their personality and schedule.

+Servicing all or parts of the following 12 counties in North Texas: Archer, Baylor, Clay, Foard, Hardeman, Haskell, Jack, Knox, Montague, Wichita, Wilbarger, and Young.

-For more information or to register for this class, please contact the volunteer department of Hospice of Wichita Falls at (940) 691-0982 or visit www.howf.org/volunteer.
+For more information or to register for this class, please contact the volunteer department of Hospice of Wichita Falls at (940) 691-0982 and ask for Darbi Glassburn, Director of Volunteer Services.